Naira loses again at official market

-Naira fell significantly against the U.S. dollar at the official market on Thursday, extending the domestic unit’s decline to the second day.
+Naira fell yet again against the U.S. dollar at the official market on Thursday, extending its decline to two consecutive days at the spot market.

-The currency closed at N417.50 to a dollar at the close of business on Thursday, which implies a N0.83 or 0.2 per cent devaluation, according to data published by FMDQ, where forex is officially traded.
+It closed at N419.50 to a dollar, implying a N1.17 or 0.30 per cent loss from N418.33 it traded in the previous session on Wednesday, data published by FMDQ, where forex is officially traded showed.

 Support PREMIUM TIMES' journalism of integrity and credibility